SohamNaik26/gully_guru/docs/gully_management.md

 ### 3. Add Users to Group
 - Admin adds users to the Telegram group
-- Users are automatically added to the gully
+- Users are prompted to join the gully using the `/join_gully` command
 - Bot confirms successful joining

 ## Gully Participation

 ### Joining a Gully
-- Users can join a gully by being added to the associated Telegram group
+- Users can join a gully by using the `/join_gully` command in the group
-- The bot automatically registers new users and adds them to the gully
+- The bot automatically registers new users when they join
+- Users can also join via a deep link sent by the bot

+### Prompting Users to Join
+- Any group member can use the `/prompt_members` command to scan for users who haven't joined
+- The bot identifies Telegram group members who aren't registered in the gully
+- The bot mentions these users and provides a join button
+- This natural approach encourages organic community growth

 ## Admin Management